-As required, a copy of the Preliminary Placement Document and this Placement Document has been submitted to the Stock Exchanges.
+As required, a copy of this Preliminary Placement Document has been submitted to the Stock Exchanges.
 The Stock Exchanges do not in any manner:

-- 1. warrant, certify or endorse the correctness or completeness of any of the contents of the Preliminary Placement Document and this Placement Document; - 2. warrant that the Equity Shares issued pursuant to this Issue will be listed or will continue to be listed on the Stock Exchanges; or - 3. take any responsibility for the financial or other soundness of our Company, our Subsidiary, our Promoters, our management or any scheme or project of our Company;
+- 1. warrant, certify or endorse the correctness or completeness of any of the contents of this Preliminary Placement Document: - 2. warrant that the Equity Shares issued pursuant to this Issue will be listed or will continue to be listed on the Stock Exchanges; or - 3. take any responsibility for the financial or other soundness of our Company, our Subsidiary, our Promoters, our management or any scheme or project of our Company;

-It should not for any reason be deemed or construed to mean that the Preliminary Placement Document and this Placement Document have been cleared or approved by the Stock Exchanges.
+It should not for any reason be deemed or construed to mean that this Preliminary Placement Document has been cleared or approved by the Stock Exchanges.
 Every person who desires to apply for or otherwise acquire any Equity Shares of our Company may do so pursuant to an independent inquiry, investigation and analysis and shall not have any claim against the Stock Exchanges whatsoever by reason of any loss which may be suffered by such person consequent to or in connection with such subscription/acquisition, whether by reason of anything stated or omitted to be stated herein or for any other reason whatsoever.